Portugal Explorer: Porto to Algarve - 8 Days

 Olhao / Algarve

 You’ll explore Ria Formosa Natural Park on a boat trip this morning.
 Cruising past small islands, fishing villages and marshes, you’ll learn about the park’s unique ecosystem and maybe spot seabirds or wild dolphins if you're lucky.
-The rest of the afternoon is free to spend as you like – how about unwinding on the beach or having a wander through the city’s traditional fisherman’s quarter?
-Tonight, maybe gather your group for a farewell dinner and raise a toast to your Portugal adventure.
+The rest of the afternoon is free to spend as you like – how about unwinding on the beach or taking a stroll through the city’s traditional fisherman’s quarter?
+Tonight, you might like to gather your group for a farewell dinner and raise a toast to your Portugal adventure.

 Day 8